Mistakes, miscommunications, and modifications in production

 Slips and lapses in performing the work (resulting in defects that require rework)

-Mistakes in capturing and analyzing what is needed for the work to be performed effectively
+Mistakes in analyzing what is needed for the work to be performed effectively

 Performing work out of sequence

-Procedural inadequacies (mismatches between situations and domain knowledge)
+Procedural disconnects (mismatches between situations and domain knowledge)

 Each of these maladies threatens the orderly flow of work and thus adversely impacts throughput across each step of production.